whaynes/STCW23/jekyll/_assessments/OICEW-3-1E.md

 <tr><td>

 {% capture behavior %}
-{% do Determine, evaluateinspecttest %} if phase rotation is correct for desired direction of motor rotation
+{% do evaluateinspecttest, Determine %} if phase rotation is correct for desired direction of motor rotation
 {% endcapture %}
 {{ behavior | markdownify }}